Accuracy Benchmark

 # Generate configuration template

-cargo run -p accuracy-benchmark -- init-config -o my-config.json
+cargo run -p accuracy-benchmark -- init-config -o my-config.toml

 Benchmark Tasks